-Join Bob McGannon for an in-depth discussion in this video Applying foresight to your budget status, part of Managing Project Budgets.
+Join Bob McGannon for an in-depth discussion in this video Applying foresight to your budget status, part of Project Management Foundations: Budgets.

 …I thoroughly enjoy having and using a GPS system when I'm driving.…Not only does it give me a bit of comfort that it…will guide me to where I want to go, I can take a…peek at it to understand if my next turn is going to be…left or right and put myself in the correct lane ahead of time.…In other words, it gives me a bit of foresight.…As a project manager, I like to rely on a bit of foresight as well.…What's going to happen?…How is it going to happen?…When's it going to happen?…Having foresight can be one of your greatest assets as a project manager.…